NWChemEx/ParallelZone/docs/source/developer/design/logging.rst

 The current logging architecture is summarized in Figure :numref:`logging_arch`.
 As a first pass we have adopted a very simple design where the overall program has one logger and each process has another logger.
-Where the logger's actually output their logs (typically known as sinks) is discussed in the next section focusing on the logging design.
+Where the logger's actually output their logs (typically known as sinks) is considered an implementation detail of the logger objects.
 For now we focus on how developers using the ParallelZone runtime interact with the loggers.
-The setting of sinks is typically done by the user of the resulting program, since they're the ones that know what level of logging they want and where they want those logs.
+The justification for punting on sinks, is that setting of sinks is typically done by the user of the resulting program, since they're the ones that know what level of logging they want and where they want those logs.